MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - In 17.1, we introduced peripheral register and RTOS views for embedded developers.
 We continue to improve the capabilities of those views with usability improvements in 17.2:
   - The RTOS tool window is now hidden by default.
 It prevents showing a tool window with error messages that aren't relevant when you're not using an RTOS.
-  - When you choose (double-click) an RTOS object in the tool window, it adds a watch for the object.
+  - When you double-click an RTOS object in the tool window, it adds a watch for the object.
-  - When you select the start and end values for the stack pointer in the RTOS tool window, it's opened in the memory window.
+  - When you select the start and end values for the stack pointer in the RTOS tool window, it opens in the memory window.
-  - We've added thread awareness for device targets to the call stack window.
+  - Added thread awareness for device targets to the call stack window.
   - Users can now select a pin icon next to peripherals, registers, or fields to pin them the top of the Peripheral View.

-- We've added implementations of the remaining C++20 defect reports (also known as *backports*).
+- Added implementations of the remaining C++20 defect reports (also known as *backports*).
 All C++20 features are now available under the **`/std:c++20`** option.
 For more information about the implemented backports, see the [C++20 Defect Reports project](https://github.com/microsoft/STL/projects/9) in the Microsoft/STL GitHub repository and the [MSVC's STL Completes `/std:c++20`](https://devblogs.microsoft.com/cppblog/msvcs-stl-completes-stdc20/) blog post.

 - We added various C++23 Library features, available under the **`/std:c++latest`** option.
 For more information about the new features, see the [STL Repo changelog](https://github.com/microsoft/STL/wiki/Changelog).